 An introduction is the first step to creating a good first impression.

-Unlike what many foreigners think, you are not supposed to bow when greeting Chinese people.
+Unlike what many foreigners think, Chinese etiquette does not include bowing when greeting Chinese people.
 A simple, soft handshake, a smile, and a friendly ‘hi’ or ‘ni hao’ (or ‘nin hao’ to greet older Chinese people) will often suffice.

 Keep in mind that the level of spoken English in China is widely variable and will often depend on where you are.
 Even in major tourist cities, such as Guilin or Beijing, there’s no guarantee you’ll encounter any locals speaking English, except for your tour guide or hotel reception staff.
 Also, many Chinese who do speak a little English are often shy of doing so for fear of embarrassment.